electric-sql/electric/website/docs/intro.md

 ElectricSQL is a Postgres sync engine.
 Use it to sync [little subsets](/docs/guides/shapes) of your Postgres data into [local apps](/use-cases/data-sync), services and [environments](/use-cases/dev-and-test).

 > [!Tip] Electric BETA release
-> The Electric sync engine is now in public BETA!
+> The Electric sync engine is now in BETA!
 See the [release post here](/blog/2024/12/09/electric-beta-release).

 ## New to ElectricSQL?